Tom Mullica: Personal life

 Mullica was born in Waupun, Wisconsin, on August 19, 1948.
 When he was five years old, he wanted to be a clown.
 On his seventh birthday, his mother bought him a "Sneaky Pete Magic Kit" for Christmas.

 In 1966, Mullica graduated from Waupun High School, after which he enlisted in the US Army at age 18.
 He served three years in Korea and Germany.
 Once he had finished his military service he moved to Colon, Michigan, where he built illusions and demonstrated magic for Abbott's Magic Company.

 Mullica then moved to Atlanta, Georgia, where he attended bartending school.
 In 1976, he opened his own nightclub called The Tom-Foolery Magic Bar Theater.

 Entertainer Red Skelton visited the Tom-Foolery in 1980 and they became fast friends.
 The Tom-Foolery closed in 1987.
 Mullica asked Skelton for his advice after the closure, and Skelton suggested that he take his best material and perform it as a pantomime with music.
 This would eliminate any language barrier and could be performed anywhere in the world.
 Mullica took Skelton's advice and rehearsed for six months.
 He then moved to Paris, France where he worked at the Crazy Horse Saloon.

 In 1984, Mullica met his life time partner Stephen Mullica.
 At the same year, he won the Siegfried & Roy Golden Lion Award at the Magic Desert Seminar in Las Vegas.

 In 1991, he returned to the United States to continue his comedy magic career.
 He began writing RED (A Performance Tribute) in 1996, which he performed in theatres throughout the US and Canada.

-In 2010, Mullica was diagnosed with acute myelogenous leukemia.
+In 2010, Mullica was diagnosed with acute myelogenous leukemia and underwent a successful stem cell transplant.
+In 2015 he announced he had been five years cancer-free.

 In July 2013, Mullica helped dedicate the Red Skelton Museum & Education Center.